MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityThreatIntelligence.md

 ### -ArticleIndicators
 Refers to indicators of threat or compromise highlighted in an microsoft.graph.security.article.Note: List retrieval is not yet supported.
-To construct, please use Get-Help -Online and see NOTES section for ARTICLEINDICATORS properties and create a hash table.
+To construct, see NOTES section for ARTICLEINDICATORS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSecurityArticleIndicator[]